-The LHA Risk-Managed Income ETF (the "Fund") seeks current income and capital preservation.
+The LHA Risk-Managed Income ETF (the "Risk-Managed Income ETF" or the "Fund") seeks current income and capital preservation.

 Fees and Expenses of the Fund

 The following table describes the fees and expenses you may pay if you buy, hold, and sell shares of the Fund ("Shares").
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.